waggle-sensor/plugin-mobotix-scan/ecr-meta/ecr-science-description.md

 ```
 python3 /app/app.py --ip ip_address -pt locations --user username --password password
 ```
-    `ip_address`: The IP address or URL of the camera.
+    ip_address: The IP address or URL of the camera.
-    `username`: The user ID of the camera.
+    username: The user ID of the camera.
-     `password`: The password of the camera.
+    password: The password of the camera.
-    `interval`: Interval between the loops in seconds (optional, defaults to 300 Seconds).
+    interval: Interval between the loops in seconds (optional, defaults to 300 Seconds).
-     `loops`: Scanning loops to perform (optional, defaults to -1=infinite).
+    loops: Scanning loops to perform (optional, defaults to -1=infinite).
-    `location`: The preset location ID of the camera (optional, defaults to scanning mode).
+    preset: The preset location ID of the camera (optional, defaults to scanning mode).

 Example: